D100 road

 D100 is a state road in Croatia connecting Porozina ferry port - ferry access to Brestova on the mainland (via Jadrolinija) (D402) and D101 state road to Cres and Mali Lošinj.
 The D100 road is carried between Cres and Lošinj islands via a swing bridge in Osor across a 12 m wide strait.
 The road is 81.0 km long.

 The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, a state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.
-Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road carries substantial tourist traffic along Cres and Lošinj.
+Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the road carrying substantial tourist traffic along Cres and Lošinj.